hoppet-code/hoppet/README.md

 - `-DBUILD_SHARED_LIBS=Off`
   By default, the library is compiled as a shared library.
 If you use this option, a static library is built instead.
+- `-DENABLE_FPES=On`
+  If you plan to rely on floating point exceptions (FPEs) in your code, enable this to ensure that the code does not raise spurious FPEs due to compiler optimisation steps.

 ## Usage